QuickToPrint / Service Page

 Can QuickToPrint help compare DTG suppliers?

 Yes.
-QuickToPrint helps buyers brief the job once, collect structured supplier responses, and compare DTG-capable suppliers against the same request.
+QuickToPrint helps buyers brief the job once, collect structured supplier replies, and compare DTG-capable suppliers against the same request.

 Not automatically.
-The right fit still depends on the garment, artwork, commercial requirements, and what suppliers say when they quote the actual job.
+Fit still depends on garment choice, artwork, timing, commercial requirements, and what suppliers say when pricing the real job.